 A follow-up email is always a good idea.
 It keeps you fresh in the mind of your potential employer and shows once again that you’re interested in the job – not to mention polite and professional.
 Showing that you care is important!

 You should send a thank you email to your interviewer within 24 hours after the Zoom interview.
 In fact, it’s never too soon to send one.
 It doesn’t have to be anything complicated; just a simple email expressing that you enjoyed speaking with them, are excited about the opportunity to fill the position and join the company, and look forward to hearing more is perfect.
+Be sure to check the Google DMARC to assure your emails are received securely.

 Online interviews may be on their way to becoming the new normal in the hiring process.
 As you navigate the job market, you’ll likely find yourself logging into more and more Zoom meetings.
 For this reason, it’s always important to review your performance after a virtual interview.